rkaysen63/School_District_Analysis/README.md

   <p align="center">
   <img src="ScreenShots/Top_Schools_Comparison.png" width="900">
   </p>
   The highest performing schools are shown above.
-Since Thomas High School (THS) is included in the top 5, the top five schools was shown twice to demonstrate that THS's rank in the top five did not change as a result of removing its ninth grade math and reading scores from the data.
+Since Thomas High School (THS), highlighted in gold in both dataframes, is included in the top 5, the top five schools was shown twice to demonstrate that THS's rank in the top five did not change as a result of removing its ninth grade math and reading scores from the data.

 * ### Bottom Five Performing Schools
   <p align="center">